 Marlow talks about how he got a job with a trading company.
 He had to travel to the Congo River.
 He describes the journey as difficult.
 He talks about seeing many different people and places.
 Marlow describes the African coast as mysterious and full of unknowns.

 Marlow continues his journey.
 He travels further into the jungle.
 He faces many challenges along the way.
 He sees the harsh conditions and the suffering of the local people.
 Marlow finally reaches the Central Station.
-There, he finds out that his steamboat is broken.
 He has to wait for repairs.

 While waiting, Marlow hears more stories about Kurtz.
 He becomes curious about him.
 Marlow fixes the steamboat and prepares to continue his journey to find Kurtz.